eduramiba/webcam-capture-driver-native/README.md

 Currently it works on Windows, Linux and MacOS.

-For Windows and Linux, it uses the `NokhwaDriver`, based on [nokhwa](https://github.com/l1npengtul/nokhwa), which uses the MediaFoundation Windows API and V4L2 in Linux.
+For Windows and Linux, it uses the `NokhwaDriver`, based on [nokhwa](https://github.com/l1npengtul/nokhwa) through a [simple and small C binding](https://github.com/eduramiba/lib-cnokhwa), which uses the MediaFoundation Windows API and V4L2 in Linux.
 For MacOS, it uses `AVFDriver`, based on a [custom library](https://github.com/eduramiba/libvideocapture-avfoundation) that uses [AVFoundation](https://developer.apple.com/av-foundation/).
 When Nokhwa is stable in MacOS, this library will be updated to use `NokhwaDriver` for every OS.

 # How to use